nazgul26/PHPRecipebook/README.md

   - Solution: Clear the ./tmp/cache/models, ./tmp/cache/persistent directories.
 These folders keep path info in them so if the path the app runs from changes the cache has to be cleared.

 <h2>Developer Requirements</h2>
+* Clone /PHPRecipbook repository (not the PHPRecipebook-Downloads).
 * Get PHP Composer installed. https://getcomposer.org/download/.
 Composer is used to manage dependencies and make upgrading CakePHP easier.
 * Run 'php composer.phar install' in the application directory to get CakePHP and check dependencies.
+* Setup using fresh installation directions above.